 C3 Frequently Asked Questions

 C3 groups meet in a number of different times and places across Molokai.
-The goal is to have a group available for every member at MBC to be a part of at a time and location that works for them.
+The goal is to have a group available for every member of MBC to be a part of at a time and location that works for them.

 Any regular attendee of MBC can join one of our C3 groups.
 In general, we ask that only those who profess Jesus Christ as their Lord and Savior join because C3 is designed to facilitate relationship among those who are already believers.
 This ministry is targeted more at growth than evangelism.

 If you decide you want to be a part of a C3 group after the sign-ups, you can still join a group until week 3 of the semester by talking to the group leader.
 However, after week 3, we encourage you to wait until the next semester begins.
 We do this in order to pursue the good of everyone involved by protecting the intimacy and togetherness of each group.
-A new member who joins an established group will tend to disrupt the unity of the group.
+A new member who joins an established group will tend to unbalance the established unity of the group.
 We also want to ensure you get the best possible C3 experience which mean joining a new group with new people.

-In order to protect the integrity of each group and give each individual the best possible experience, our C3 groups are generally limited to 12 people or 7 couples.
+In order to protect the integrity of each group and give each individual the best possible experience, our C3 groups are limited to 12 people or 7 couples.
 We believe that as the church grows larger it must grow smaller as well.
 Groups of 4-12 are proven to be more conducive to openness and connection.
 So, some groups may not accept new members because they are full or because they have a previously established membership.
 In which case, we encourage you to join an open group with new people.

 If you do not want to sign a covenant, you will not be forced to.
 However, we do ask that you consider the covenant as a promise to your fellow group members not to the pastors or to MBC.
 You are committing to love them by your respect, your preparation, and your presence, and they are committing to love you in the same way.
 Jesus demands radical commitment to following Him, and we encourage all of our C3 groups to exercise that commitment in the way they deal with each other.